pablogila/aton/README.md

 # Documentation

 The full ATON documentation is available [online](https://pablogila.github.io/ATON/).
-An offline version of the documentation is found at `docs/aton.html`.
+An offline version is found at `docs/aton.html`.
 Code examples are included in the [`examples/`](https://github.com/pablogila/ATON/tree/main/examples) folder.